-d.
-I am a consortium student that does not attend GMU
+If you are a consortium student that does not attend GMU, please complete the GMU online field placement form.
+Select an item from one of those listed in Option 2.

-\rightarrow You need to complete the GMU online field placement form regardless of whether or not you need assistance finding a placement.

 You need to make sure that you follow the procedures for field placement at your university to identify a placement or report that you have a placement.
 Contact your faculty liaison for more information.